 What is the On the Verge Series?

-To find out more about why I decided to create this series, the best place to go is the website: onthevergetrilogy.com
+To find the latest blog posts and podcast episodes, and read more about Ema and why she decided to create this series, the best place to go is the website: onthevergetrilogy.com

 I'm intrigued, but I'm not sure if I want to commit just yet.
 Is there any way to keep updated on how this project develops?

 Yes!
-The best way to keep up with all three iterations of On the Verge is to sign up for the newsletter, which I send out on the 13th of every month.
+The best way to keep up with this project is to sign up for the newsletter, which I send out on the 13th of every month.